Northbrook Speed Skating Club

 Established in 1952, the Northbrook Speed Skating Club has a long and proud association with the Northbrook Park District.
 Many Olympic skaters have trained and practiced at the Northbrook Sports Center with the Speed Skating Club.

 Skaters of all levels and ages are welcome to practice and compete with the Northbrook Speed Skating Club.
 A club priority is having experienced coaches dedicated to advancing the fun and technical aspects of the sport.
-The coaches have years of experience teaching speed skating to beginner through elite skaters.
-They have competed in speed skating at the national and international levels.
-For further information, visit the Northbrook Speed Skating Club website or contact Ginny Lapporte at ginny.nbssc @yahoo.com.
+Coaches have years of experience teaching speed skating to beginner through elite skaters.
+They’ve competed in speed skating at the national and international levels.
+For more information, visit the Northbrook Speed Skating Club website or contact Ginny Lapporte at firstname.lastname@example.org.